Patchy rain event kicks Roma market

 "People are being very cautious because they want to know how much feed they'll have going into winter.
 But if we get follow-up rain this weekend you'll see them turn up next week."

-Mr Turner said there was strong competition on heavy feeders steers which hit 325c/kg, up about 30c/kg on last Tuesday's sale.
+Mr Turner said there was strong competition on heavy feeders steers which hit 321c/kg, up about 30c/kg on last Tuesday's sale.

 For those with early-weaned calves still locked on feed in the yards, Mr Turner noted 180 to 200kg calves made 270 to 280c/kg.